 Oven Roasted Tomatoes in Oil

 These Oven Roasted Tomatoes in Oil are a delicious way to use an overabundance of lovely ripe tomatoes!
-Use them in bruschetta for a huge burst of flavor.
+They’re perfect for adding to salads, sandwiches, bruschetta, or enjoying on their own!

 I really dislike that, don’t you?
-When I spend my hard earned money on beautiful produce, I want to enjoy it, darn it!
+When I spend my hard-earned money on beautiful produce, I want to enjoy it, darn it!
 So, instead of letting those tomatoes gradually reduce themselves to compost, I decided to rescue them for a later use.
-That’s where this recipe for Oven Roasted Tomatoes in Oil came into play.
+That’s where this recipe for Oven Roasted Tomatoes in Olive Oil came into play.

 Actually, this is not so much a recipe as it is a method.
 A process.
-Just a way-of-doing-something.
+Just a way of doing something.
 The measurements are just for a guide.
 It’s almost a feel-by-doing thing.
-People who have been cooking a long time will understand what I mean :-)
+People who have been cooking for a long time will understand what I mean :-)

-You may be asking what I’m going to do with these roasted tomatoes?
-Well, some ideas are using them in bruschetta (one slice on top of a crispy piece of baguette and goat cheese would be a delicious summer appetizer), combine them with hot, cooked pasta and fresh basil (yum!), chop them and mix into an omelet (yes!), and I could also envision a lovely pizza with these and some fresh mozzarella and basil.
+You may be wondering just what I’m going to do with these roasted tomatoes.
+Well, some ideas are using them in bruschetta (one slice on top of a crispy piece of baguette and goat cheese would be a delicious summer appetizer), combining them with hot, cooked pasta and fresh basil (yum!), chopping and mixing into an omelet (yes!), and I could also envision a lovely pizza with these and some fresh mozzarella and basil.

 And don’t forget the oil!
-After it sits for a while with the tomatoes, it becomes infused with that gorgeous roasted tomato flavor and makes a luscious vinaigrette!
+After it sits for a while, it becomes roasted tomato oil which you can use to make a luscious vinaigrette!

 Save this recipe/process/method/way-of-doing-something for the summer when you have more fresh tomatoes than you know how to handle.
 You’ll be happy you did!